Mammoth Cave National Park Camping in a Campervan

 By Carrie Willink

-A beautiful 5-hour drive from the Atlanta, GA Escape depot, you will find a very unique National Park called Mammoth Cave!
-It’s located in Kentucky and home to the world’s longest underground cave system.
-It’s so long, in fact, that no one actually knows how long it is!
-400 miles of underground caves and passageways have been surveyed, but the caves extend even beyond that, though not accessible.
+A beautiful 5-hour drive from the Atlanta, GA you will find a very unique National Park called Mammoth Cave!
+It’s located in Kentucky and is home to the world’s longest underground cave system.
+It’s so long, in fact, that no one actually knows how long it is.
+More than 400 miles of underground caves and passageways have been surveyed.
+Surprisingly, the caves extend even beyond that, though the areas are not accessible.
+With so much area available to visit, it was a good idea to look for some Mammoth Cave camping opportunities.

-Before we visited in our campervan, I was concerned if my girls would like it or be scared or unable to do the hikes.
-We were pleasantly surprised by how family-friendly everything was and how the tour guides took the time to help our kids not only enjoy their time but also learn!
-We were surprised by how awe-inspiring the caves were.
+Before we visited in our Escape campervan, I was concerned if my girls would like it or be scared or unable to do the hikes.
+Once we got there and experienced the adventure, we were pleasantly surprised by how family-friendly everything was!
+There were professional tour guides with us during our time in Mammoth Cave.
+They not only took the time to help our kids enjoy their time but also learn!
+Services aside, we were surprised by how awe-inspiring the caves were.
 There is so much beauty in the dark.

 Tours at Mammoth Cave